-Plant, property and equipment assets - The significant increase in value of the assets relates to the three waters and roading asset revaluation.
-This was higher than originally forecast in the Annual Plan.
-The unbudgeted vested assets also contributed to the increase in plant, property and equipment assets to a lesser extent.
+Plant, property and equipment assets - The significant increase in value of the assets relates to the three waters asset revaluation.

 Forestry assets - The increase is due to the forestry revaluation and additional planting around the wastewater treatment facility in Levin.